kaelynn-rose/Earthquake_Detection/README.md

 ```

 I selected the Hawaiian Volcano Observatory ("HV") network because it has stations located on Kilauea volcano in Hawaii.
 These stations detect many earthquake signals per day, because Kilauea has an active magma plumbing system that generates a greater number of earthquakes compared to a regular tectonic fault system.
-I selected the 'EHZ' channel, which is an extremely short-period, high-gain seismometer with a vertical orientation (like the train/test data used to fit and evaluate the model).
+I selected the "EHZ" channel, which is an extremely short-period, high-gain seismometer with a vertical orientation (like the train/test data used to fit and evaluate the model).

 Whenever the SeedLink client in the _live_data.py_ script recieves a signal trace, it checks to see if there are more than 9 traces (~6500 samples/ about 1 minute).
 If there are more than 9 traces, it creates an image using the first 9 traces, and then removes the first 2 traces from the list.
 In this way, it creates images with a moving time window of ~15 seconds, so that there is a new image created every 15 seconds.
 It uploads each image to the s3 bucket using boto3, which triggers the Lambda function.
 The Lambda function predicts the class of the seismic signal in the image, and prints the results to the AWS CloudWatch console.